Nasrullah-Toprak/Learning_Web_Development/README.md

   - Health, XP, gold, and inventory system
   - Easter egg mini-game for extra rewards
   - Buttons dynamically update gameplay actions

+### 11. Palindrome Checker
+A web app that verifies whether the entered text is a palindrome.
+- **Technologies:** HTML, CSS, JavaScript
+- **Features:**
+  - Input validation for empty or invalid text
+  - Ignores punctuation, spaces, and capitalization
+  - Displays real-time result indicating if text is a palindrome

 ## 📂 File Structure
 - Each project has its own folder: